TheLethalCode/Competitive-Programming/Misc/README.md

   - Problem C : Toys
   - Problem D : Golden Stone

+## Kickstart 2021

+The codes for the Kickstart Contest orgainzed by Google for the year 2021

+- Round A
+  - Problem A : K-Goodness String
+  - Problem B : L Shaped Plots
+  - Problem C : Rabbit House
+  - Problem D : Checksum

 ## FB HackerCup 2020

 The codes for the Hacker Cup Contest orgainzed by FaceBook for the year 2020